icetlab/icetlab.github.io/README.md

     - `caption`: a special class to use for figure captions.
 Should go into a separate div *after* the figure (but in the same container as the figure).

 - Templating magic:
     - `{% include figure.liquid loading="eager" path="assets/img/cwb-show-execution.png" title="Cloud Workbench" class="img-fluid rounded z-depth-1" %}`: include a figure, with nice shadow.
 Use a Bootstrap container to control the size of the figure.
-Don't forget to `git add` the figure ;)
+Don't forget to also `git add` the figure.

     - `{% cite leitner:16 %}`: cite a paper